KylieZC/stock-analysis/README.md

 ## Summary
 ### Advantage of refactored code
 1. Improve code readability and reduce complexity to run the code faster.
 In addition, it makes the code clean and organized.
 2. The refactoring process is helpful for the producer or someone else future maintenance or for adding new functions.
+It saves time for code updating and improves working efficiency.

 ### Disadvantage of refactored code
 1. As the number of track stock symbols increase, the number of arrays we create may affect the memory allocated to run macros.